-- (a) All students admitted to the Postgraduate Diploma in Antarctic Studies will complete a coherent programme of study approved by the Chair of the Board of Studies: Antarctic Studies. - (b) The requirements for the Postgraduate Diploma in Antarctic Studies shall be ANTA 401 and ANTA 402 and other 400-level courses listed in the University of Canterbury Calendar and other university Calendars relevant to a coherent programme of study for each student that is approved by the Chair of the Board of Studies: Antarctic Studies.
-The total course weight for the Postgraduate Diploma in Antarctic Studies will be at least 1.00 EFTS. - (c) At the discretion of the Board, an approved course of study may include up to a total of 0.5 EFTS in 400-level courses or higher from another New Zealand or overseas institution. - (d) Candidates must satisfy the Chair of the Board of Studies: Antarctic Studies, that they have the necessary prerequisite knowledge to undertake the proposed courses from the Schedule. - (e) Candidates who have completed the Postgraduate Certificate in Antarctic Studies with Distinction will be exempt from ANTA 401.
+- (a) All students admitted to the Postgraduate Diploma in Antarctic Studies will complete a coherent programme of study approved by the Programme Director. - (b) The requirements for the Postgraduate Diploma in Antarctic Studies shall be a Postgraduate Certificate in Antarctic Studies 0.5 efts/60 points and other 400-level courses of at least 0.5 efts/60 points, approved by the Programme Director and listed in the University of Canterbury Calendar and other New Zealand University Calendars relevant to a coherent programme of study for each student.
+The total course weight for the Postgraduate Diploma in Antarctic Studies will be at least 1.00 EFTS. - (c) Candidates must satisfy the Programme Director, that they have the necessary prerequisite knowledge to undertake the proposed courses from the Schedule.

-A candidate may be enrolled for full-time or part-time study.
+A candidate may be enrolled for full-time or parttime study.
 A part-time candidate is one who, because of employment, health, family or other reasons, is unable to devote his or her full-time to study.
 Part-time enrolment requires the approval of the Dean of Science.